BurlakovNick/aoc-2021/README.md

 Would be good:
 - To learn how to debug this nightmare of parenthesis.
 REPL is good, but I seem to use it inproperly
 - To get good with paredit / parinfer, too painful to edit and refactor my code

+## Day 03

+Today I've learned:
+- `let` is pretty convenient for writing complex calculations
+- the easiest way to transpose matrix is `(apply mapv vector m)`
+- recursive `loop` is much easier to write and understand than generic `reduce`